all-the-hubbub/hubbub/README.md

-TODO: Currently the Cloud Functions tests need a bit more work to be open-source-friendly -- we need to make it so the tests will work without everyone knowing the github token for `hubbubducky`!
+TODO: Currently the Cloud Functions tests need a bit more work to be open-source-friendly -- we need to make it so the tests will work without everyone knowing the GitHub token for `hubbubducky`!

 Some of the tests use the [Cloud Datastore Emulator](https://cloud.google.com/datastore/docs/tools/datastore-emulator) to run tests that require Cloud Datastore locally.